-This report comprises the Interim IIA Report that is delivered at the Regulation 18 consultation stage, alongside a draft version of the Local Plan.
+This report is an update to the Interim IIA Report that was delivered at the Regulation 18 consultation stage (November 2022 to February 2023), alongside a draft version of the Local Plan.

-Additionally, a Non-Technical Summary (NTS) is published alongside this document, providing a high level overview of the IIA in a clear, easy-read format.
+Additionally, a Non-Technical Summary (NTS) was also published alongside the Interim IIA Report, providing a high-level overview of the IIA in a clear, easy-read format.

-Regulation 18 of the Town and Country Planning Regulations 2012, requires the local planning authority to notify stakeholders and 'specific consultation bodies' of the Local Plan and invite them to comment on what is proposed within the plan1.
+Regulation 18 of the Town and Country Planning Regulations 2012, required the local planning authority to notify stakeholders and 'specific consultation bodies' of the Local Plan and invite them to comment on what is proposed within the plan1.
+Based on the comments and findings of the Regulation 18 consultation period, the Local Plan policies and site allocations have been updated and these have been assessed within this report.